Last Updated on May 31, 2023 by Dave Schoenbeck

 Learning how to qualify a sales prospect is a bit trickier.
 Qualifying sales opportunities involves an intimate understanding of what makes each prospect tick.

 Next, recognize the best way to communicate with them.
-Different prospects have different communication styles, and the way you talk to one potential customer might be a complete turnoff for another.
+Different prospects have different communication styles, and how you talk to one potential customer might be a complete turnoff for another.
 Think about what blind spots they might have, their likes and dislikes, and what type of person they seem to be.
 Will you be able to get through to them?

 Too many obstacles will make it difficult for someone to be swayed.
 However, some blocks can be overcome.
 It’s up to you to decide if it’s worth developing solutions to your potential prospect’s reservations to pursue the sale.